IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - Merriwink gives Toby a challenge to allow him to join the thieves guild
 	- reward: toby's first magic weapon? assassin's creed hidden knife glove, they never fit Merriwink anyways
 - Avizallo - the bad guys should lead here by the end of the Kevara introduction arc
+	- should clearly establish what Nexida is
+	- should establish Coriolis
 - attend a fancy theater show
 - catch an escaped criminal (Coriolis?)
 - desert tomb raiding, helping Nidalia find out abt her creation